Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

         )
 ```

 To preview the app, click Run in the preview pane.
-You can now begin asking natural langague questions about the revenue data in the chat interface (e.g. "What questions can I ask?")
+You can now begin asking natural language questions about the revenue data in the chat interface (e.g. "What questions can I ask?")

 <!-- ------------------------ -->
 ## Semantic Model Details